 Mercy is an educationist from Mzuzu, Malawi, who obtained her Bachelors from Mzuzu University in 2015.
-She is the Malawi Manager of the Mamie Martin Fund.
+She is the Malawi Country Director of the Mamie Martin Fund; she manages all our work there.
 She has a passion for work that deals with women and children affairs thus, girl child education and empowerment falls under her desired goals.

 She is an honest reliable individual who loves to bring about change and meaning in somebody’s life by making them realise that they can reach as far as their dreams can take them, no matter what background they are coming from.

 Peter is MMF’s Security Awareness Officer and coordinates efforts to strengthen the organisation’s human firewall against cyber threats.
 He has an MSc in Computer Systems Management with a focus in security training gamification.
 Originally trained in philosophy and ethics, his interest in moral psychology led to studying unconscious bias at the University of California, Irvine, roles in digital marketing and communication and, finally, supporting and protecting technology users.

 Alison has been a supporter of the Mamie Martin Fund since it was founded.
 She and her husband, Colin, have worked for 60 years to build and maintain civil society and governmental links between Malawi and Scotland.
 The Scottish Government has honoured that work by creating an endowment fund in Alison’s name and asking us to administer it.
 This fund supports 45 girls through school and 4 at university over four years each.